IzyPro/WatchDog/README.md

 ## Introduction

-WatchDog is a HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
-It allows developers log and view http requests made to their and also exception caught during runtime in their web applications.
+WatchDog is a Realtime HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
+It allows developers log and view http requests made to their web application and also exception caught during runtime in their web applications in Realtime.
 It leverages on LiteDb a Serverless MongoDB-like database with no configuration.

+## General Features

+- RealTime HTTP Request and Response Logger
+- RealTime Exception Logger
+- User Friendly Logger Views
+- Search Option for HTTP and Exception Logs
+- Filtering Option for HTTP Logs using HTTP Methods and StatusCode
+- Logger View Authentication
+- Auto Clear Logs Option

 ## Installation